shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 For Credential Manager to read images and styles from the custom directory, you need to supply its location:

 * With your admin credentials, log into the app.
-In the admin dashboard, click on "Branding" and choose "Provide a custom assets path".
-Enter the location in the text field (e.g. `/opt/gluu/jetty/cred-manager/custom/`) and click on "Save".
+In the admin dashboard, click on "Branding" and choose "Use external assets directory".

 * Do a subtle edition of a file to test if things are going well.
 For instance, open the file `styles/common.css`, locate the CSS selector for *header* and change the background color to red, like this: